nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **GUI**: The graphical user interface is a form of user interface that allows users to interact with electronic devices through graphical icons and audio indicator such as primary notation.
 * **Item**: An item represents an object you obtain in a game.
 Eg a <u>Rock</u>
 * **Recipe**: A recipe is associated with multiple items, and represents the consumption of items in the input, to produce an item of the output.
 Eg: 3 <u>Sticks</u> -> <u>Staff</u>